White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 Is $1,500 a Year the Total Cost or Are There Per-Conversation Charges?

-Additional costs depend on the channel being used.
-WhatsApp conversations are billed by Meta, and those costs are typically passed on to clients rather than absorbed by the agency.
+Additional costs may depend on the channels used.
+WhatsApp conversations are billed by Meta, and agencies usually pass those costs to clients.

-For high-volume WhatsApp clients, agencies usually either include estimated conversation costs in their monthly pricing or add them as a usage-based charge.
+For high-volume WhatsApp clients, agencies can either include estimated conversation costs in the monthly package or add them as usage-based charges.

-Website chat, Instagram, and Facebook do not carry per-conversation platform charges.
+Website chat, Instagram, and Facebook do not carry the same Meta conversation charges.

 My Clients Are Not Technical.
 Will They Be Able to Use It?